-The following is a brief eight-step summary of the home-buying process in the State of Rhode Island for first-time homebuyers and others moving to Rhode Island and buying in the Ocean State for the first time.
+The following is a brief eight-step summary of how to buy a home in Rhode Island for first-time homebuyers and others moving to Rhode Island and buying a house, condominium, or multi-family home in the Ocean State for the first time.

 (1) Designated Client Representative and

 A Neutral Dual Facilitator is more commonly known as a dual agent, an agent representing both the seller and the buyer in the same transaction.
 A Designated Client Representative is an agent who works for one party, either the buyer or seller.
 He or she gives other agents within the same company the opportunity to represent the opposite side (buyer v. seller) or competing clients (buyer v. other buyers).

 As a consumer, you should know that you have a third option not explicitly mentioned in Rhode Island's Mandatory Real Estate Disclosure.
 You can choose an exclusive buyer agent, a real estate buyer agent who only represents homebuyers.
 Your buyer agent is not an exclusive buyer agent unless everyone at his or her real estate brokerage only represents homebuyers.
 Only exclusive buyer agents are 100 percent loyal to home buyers, 100 percent of the time.
 Prospective home buyers should consider setting up a meeting with at least one exclusive buyer agent before deciding on who will help them buy a home.
 Choosing a real estate agent is a critical step in the home-buying process.